-Trying out for modelling work in New York initially came as a shock, compared to her experiences within the comfortable world of the Nordiska Kompaniet.
+Modelling in New York came as a shock, compared to her experiences within the comfortable world of the Nordiska Kompaniet.

 “Then I became acquainted with a very nice, polite lady who worked at Town & Country [a Hearst-owned magazine aimed at socialites and café society] and through her I worked with them as a photo model.
 That was something completely different.
 A well-paid job that I enjoyed!”

 Out of order

 Allas magazine was in no doubt: “She fell in love with Cholly Knickerbocker, and believed in their love and an upcoming wedding.”
 This all sounds incredibly naive.

 “While in New York,” Hollywood gossip queen Hedda Hopper wrote, “her constant companion was Cholly Knickerbocker.”
 Sadly not according to Hjördis, who when looking back from 1953 claimed that Cassini was usually unavailable.

 “I could not understand why (she was annoyed) until she explained that Joe suggested setting her up in a lovely little apartment if she ever had any trouble with me.
 He came on strong.
 Whether Joe did it to help me or screw me [my bet’s heavily on the latter], it did not improve our relationship.”

 The major issue was that Igor was still married, to a “good Catholic girl”, which Joseph Kennedy was able to play upon.
-By July, rumours were reaching Sweden of Hjördis’ intention to marry Igor, and must also, surely, have reached Austine Cassini.
+By July, rumours had reached Sweden of Hjördis’ intention to marry Igor, and must also, surely, have reached Austine Cassini.

 “Bootsie was my wife,” Igor said, “and for various reasons I was reluctant to break with her definitively.
 We had been very much in love before the war.”
 Bootsie however was not so reluctant, and set out to definitively break with Igor.